 Impact of Workplace Injustice on Employees

-- Financial Losses: Lost wages, wrongful termination and unpaid earnings can create long-term financial instability.
+- Financial Losses: Lost wages, wrongful termination, and unpaid earnings can create long-term economic instability.

 - Career Setbacks: Losing a job unfairly can make it harder to find new opportunities and rebuild your professional reputation.